 What is Amyloidosis?

-Although amyloidosis is still considered incurable, earlier diagnosis. improved technology for diagnosing and typing the diseases, new ways of assessing organ damage and the introduction of new treatments has resulted in many patients experiencing remission and leading busy, productive lives.
+Although amyloidosis is still considered incurable, the introduction of new treatments has resulted in many patients experiencing lasting remission and leading busy, productive lives.

 Much research is being carried around the world to develop new treatments for all types of amyloidosis.